-The FEC's education and outreach programs provide information necessary for compliance with campaign finance law and give the public the context necessary to interpret the campaign finance data filers disclose.
-The FEC maintains a toll-free line, public email accounts and a website portal to respond to inquiries regarding campaign finance data disclosed to the public and questions about how to comply with campaign finance law and its reporting requirements.
+Helping those subject to the Commission's jurisdiction understand their obligations under federal campaign finance laws is an essential component of voluntary compliance.
+The FEC's education and outreach programs provide information necessary for compliance with campaign finance laws and give the public the context necessary to interpret the campaign finance data filers disclose.

+Using the FEC's toll-free line and public email accounts, staff in the Information Division, Reports Analysis Division, Congressional Affairs Office and Public Disclosure and Media Relations Division respond to thousands of inquiries each year regarding campaign finance data disclosed to the public and questions about how to comply with the campaign finance law and its reporting requirements.